The-Bevilacqua-Lab/variantfoldrna/README.md

-  --canonical           Used only the canonical transcripts --chunks CHUNKS       Number of chunks to split the VCF file into (Default: 10) --cores CORES         Number of cores to use (Default: 1) --null-model-total NULL_MODEL_TOTAL
+  --canonical           Used only the canonical transcripts --chunks CHUNKS       Number of chunks to split the VCF file into (Default: 10) --cores CORES         Number of cores to use (Default: 1) --structure-pred-tool STRUCTURE_PRED_TOOL
-                        Total number of SNPs to generate for the null model (Default: 100000) --structure-pred-tool STRUCTURE_PRED_TOOL
                         Structure prediction tool to use (RNAfold or RNAstructure, Default: RNAfold) --ribosnitch-tool RIBOSNITCH_TOOL